Death of Echol Cole and Robert Walker: Repercussions

 Following their deaths, their widows received no insurance benefits; the city offered one month's pay for each man, and $500 for funeral expenses.
-Black Memphians donated $100,000 USD to the widows; the United Auto Workers donated an additional $25,000 USD.
+Black Memphians donated US$100,000 to the widows; the United Auto Workers donated an additional US$25,000.

 The deaths of Cole and Walker proved to be the catalyst for the Memphis sanitation strike.
 On February 11, ten days after their deaths, union Local 1733 held a strike meeting where over 400 workers complained that the city refused to provide decent wages and working conditions.
 The workers wanted immediate action but the city refused.

 On Monday February 12, 1968, 930 of 1100 sanitation workers did not show up for work, including 214 of 230 sewer drainage workers.
 Only 38 of the 108 garbage trucks continued to move.

 Their deaths, together with many racial and working-class injustices prompted Martin Luther King Jr. to join a citywide march on March 18.
 The march ended with police action, but another was scheduled.
 King was assassinated the evening before the second march.
+Taylor Branch writes:

 It was a gruesome chore to retrieve the two crushed bodies from the garbage packer and pronounce them dead at John Gaston Hospital.
 Echol Cole and Robert Walker soon became the anonymous cause that diverted Martin Luther King to Memphis for his last march.

 City flags flew at half-mast for them, but they never were public figures like Lisa Marie Presley, whose birth at 5:01 PM was being announced. [...]
 Cole and Walker would not be listed among civil rights martyrs, nor studied like Rosa Parks as the catalyst for a new movement.
 Their fate was perhaps too lowly and pathetic.